top of page

 Ep.
 3: Dishonest Abe

 How justice was served, thanks to Jennie Becker's undigested party snacks and a less-than-reputable auto mechanic.
-On Saturday, April 8, 1922, Abraham Becker walked into a Bronx police station and reported that his wife, Jennie, was missing.
+Abe Becker On Saturday, April 8, 1922, Abraham Becker walked into a Bronx police station and reported that his wife, Jennie, was missing.
 She had left home the day before, but it wasn't like Jennie to just disappear.
 Abe Becker was worried.
 Becker's report was referred to the Missing Persons Bureau, where it landed on the desk of Detective John Waterhouse.
-The detective pai
+The de

 Marlin Bressi